indigo

 Nuishibori

 Nuishibori is a name used in Japan for all reserve techniques where stitching and tying is involved.
-It is a fascinating world I am starting to explore, and I find that applying it to our typically French fabrics created a wonderful cultural melting pot.
-Stitching and...
+It is a fascinating world I love to explore, and I find that it beautifully enhances the texture of antique french fabrics I work with.
+Stitching and tying the fabric....

 read more